davetang/learning_bam_file/README.md

 # Random subsampling of BAM file

-The SAMTools view -s parameter allows you to randomly sample lines of a BAM file
+The SAMtools view -s parameter allows you to randomly sample lines of a BAM file

 ```bash
 samtools view -s 0.5 -b aln.bam > aln_random.bam